zdravkov/kendo-docs/api/wrappers/jsp/rangeSlider.md

 ### min `float`

-The minimum value of the
+The minimum value of the RangeSlider.

 #### Example
     <kendo:rangeSlider min="min">